Employee Onboarding and Orientation Webinar (1)

 What is Strayboots?

 Strayboots is a mobile scavenger hunt company and team building company.
-We specialize in on-boarding/orientation events, scavenger hunt events- for individuals, corporations, students, and anybody really looking for team building experiences.
+We specialize in employee onboarding/orientation events and scavenger hunt events – for individuals, corporations, students, and anybody really looking for team building experiences.

 Why is onboarding so difficult for companies, especially right now?

 There is a lack of engagement when it comes to the company’s current onboarding programs, and there’s a lack of clarity when it comes to the individual’s roles and the onboarding process doesn’t really match the reality of actual real life.
 To put it simply, I think that not having a customized program and design that takes them through a specific onboarding that really meets their culture is a lot of the issue along not having the right technology is another major issue.